 - Borrow only what is necessary to finance your education.

-- Look for alternatives to borrowing, such as scholarships, grants, work study.
+- Look for alternatives to borrowing, such as scholarships, grants, and work study.

 - Use the budgeting tools we have available.